notesofcliff/delve/src/home/doc/user/Ingesting_Data.md

 ```

 ### make_events Command
-The `make_events` command allows you to generate events based on the current result set and index them into the Flashlight database.
+The `make_events` command allows you to generate events based on the current result set and index them into the Delve database.
 This command is useful for creating new events from existing data or external sources gathered with other search commands like `request`.

 #### Command-line Arguments
 The `make_events` command accepts the following command-line arguments: